michaverhagen/semi-website/_use_cases/manufacturing.md

 ---
 bodyclass: page--use-cases
 layout: layout-use-case
-title: Get accurate quotes for complex machinery
+title: Get accurate quotes for complex production of parts, tools and machines
-description: Automatically give an initial quote to a customer based on previous quote knowledge and experience
+description: Automatically provide an initial quote to a customer based on previous quote knowledge and experience
 tags: ['manufacturing']
 order: 1
 image: /img/illustrations/Manufacturing.svg